The Facts About Eggs - Should You Eat Them?

-My friends over at Fresh Pickings Magazine had some very insightful information all about eggs that we had to share!
+There are some eggstrodinary facts about eggs.
 This is the eggsact reason for bringing such great health tips - so you know benefits like these you can run to the local grocer and grab those organic, free-range power packed foods.

-So, let's break apart these natural, nutrient-rich source of high-quality protein, 70 calorie food source.
-Each egg is an eggcellent source of high essential nutrients such as choline and lutein both of which are powerhouses for cognition.
+Let's crack open the info on these natural, nutrient-rich source of high-quality protein, 70 calorie food source.
+Each egg is an eggcellent source of high essential nutrients such as choline and lutein, both of which are powerhouses for cognition.

 What Is Choline?